parwoto/RQVM/README.md

 ## Development server

+- Clone or download the repo
+- Install all modules via Terminal: 'npm install'
+- Use 'npm start' on Terminal to run the application with webpack-dev-server or 'npm build' to kick off a fresh build and update the output directory (dist/)
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding